Frosty92/Omdb-Movie-App/README.md

-# Getting Started with The Movie App
+# About The Movie App
+   A simple app that searches OMDB for movies.
+Each search result displays poster, title, year of release and a simple button with label.
+   Updating the search term triggers a debounced callback that queries the API after a 500ms delay.

    This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Instructions: